HL7/fhir-udap-security-ig/input/pagecontent/downloads.md

 This implementation guide was made possible by the thoughtful contributions and feedback of the following people and organizations:

-The members of the ONC FHIR at Scale Taskforce (FAST) Security Tiger Team The members of the HL7/UDAP.org joint project working group The members of the HL7 Security Work Group
+The members of the ONC FHIR at Scale Taskforce (FAST) Security Tiger Team<br>
+The members of the HL7/UDAP.org joint project working group<br>
+The members of the HL7 Security Work Group